Finding child care can be a difficult task, but following these steps can help:

 1. Start Early

 Start looking as far in advance as you can.
+If you are expecting a new baby, begin researching your options now!
+Depending on where you live, you may need to get on a wait list even before your baby is born.
 No matter what type of care you are considering – a child care center or care in someone else’s home – finding the right child care option can take some time.

 2. Make a Call